Phase: On-location filming completed

 Needed: Post-Production and computer graphics

 Plastic is also a bio-accumulator which acts as a vehicle to introduce toxins into the bloodstream and liver.
 As it moves up the food web toxins get concentrated into larger fish such as tuna and swordfish which then, in turn, are consumed by whales, dolphins, and humans.
-So while it may seem that plastic debris floating far out at sea would not have a direct consequence to our ecosystem, all evidence proves the exact opposite.
+So while it may seem that plastic debris floating far out at sea would not have a direct consequence to our ecosystem, evidence points to exact opposite.
 An estimated 100 million marine animals die every year due to plastic debris in the ocean.
 As we depend on the ocean for our survival, we must rethink the cost of convenience - and our overuse of plastic.

 Because the debris circulates but does not depart the gyre other phenomenon can occur.
 Our researcher documented derelict fishing gear and other castoffs entangling into snarled masses of floating synthetic waste.
 These “netballs” have been observed to form habitats colonized by near-shore coastal species, alien to this open ocean environment.
 If such invasive species were introduced into the geographically remote island chain of Hawaii, which is particularly sensitive to invasive species, an abrupt ecosystem shift could produce disastrous results.